zcutlip/broken_abandoned/part_12/README.md

-##Broken, Abandoned, and Forgotten Code, Part 11
+##Broken, Abandoned, and Forgotten Code, Part 12

-This code corresponds with [part 11](http://shadow-file.blogspot.com/2015/07/abandoned-part-11.html) of the Broken, Abandoned, and Forgotten Code series.
-In this part we add one more field to the ambit header that ``upnpd``'s does not check but the CFE bootloader does.
-If the TRX image checksum at offset 16 is not set, the CFE will halt and the router is effectively bricked.
-The ``janky_ambit_header.py`` module has been updated to reflect this.
+This code corresponds with [part 12](http://shadow-file.blogspot.coml) of the Broken, Abandoned, and Forgotten Code series.
+In this part we pad the ambit header with a fake ``malloc_chunk.size=0`` field to avoid crashing when the wrong pointer is passed to free().

-Also, in part 11, we shrink the SquashFS filesystem down so that the resulting firmware image is <4MB.
-You should be able to generate a minimal firmware that you can test against a physical router.

 Command synopsis: